- TINY TOTS

 - Tiny Tots possession will be determine by a Rock Paper Scissors

 - Field goal: 2 points

-- Shooting fouls: 1 point and ball (unless the basket is made) 6U/8U
+- Shooting Fouls 1 point and ball (unless the basket is made) ROOKIES

-Teams must play a man to man defense.
-However, it can only be played once the offensive team has passed 3ft over the mid-court line.
+Teams must play a man to man defense (NO ZONE or DOUBLE TEAM except in the Legend Division) However, it can only be played once the offensive team has passed over the mid-court line.
 The defensive team must retreat back across the mid-court before engaging in either tactic.
 On out of bound plays, the defender must stay on the court at all times.

-Note: Elite Division is the only age group that may play full court zone or man to man defense when time permits.
+Note: ALL STAR & LEGEND Division is the only age group that may play full court man to man defense when time permits.

 When a violation occurs the whistle will be blown, players are asked to stop, a brief explanation will be given and the ball will be turned over and taken out of bounds (unless on a shooting foul).
 Violations include: double dribbling, traveling, lane violation, 5 second throw in violation, carrying the ball.

-- 6U: There is no time limit in effect for this age group.
+- TINY TOTS & ROOKIES: There is no time limit in effect for this age group.
 Coaches should still train players to understand moving in and out of the key.

-- 8U: There is a 5 second time limit for being inside the key.
+- ALL STAR: There is a 3 second time limit for being inside the key.

-- Elite: There is a 3 second time limit for being inside the key.
+- LEGENDS: There is a 3 second time limit for being inside the key.

 OUT OF BOUNDS:

-- Except the 4U/6U.
+- Except the TINY TOTS.
 No time limit for this age group.